 Early History of the Brodigan family

-Another 187 words (13 lines of text) covering the years 1454, 1710, 1752, and 1827 are included under the topic Early Brodigan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brodigan research.
+Another 53 words (4 lines of text) covering the years 1454, 1710, 1752, and 1827 are included under the topic Early Brodigan History in all our PDF Extended History products and printed products wherever possible.

 Brodigan Spelling Variations

 One must realize that attempting to record a Gaelic name in English was a daunting task.
 Even today the translation is a difficult one.
 Names, therefore, often had many spelling variations.
 The variations of the name Brodigan include: Grady, Brady, O'Grady, O'Brady, Braidy, Graidy, Bradie, Braidie, Braydy, Braydie, Gradie, Graidie, Graydy, Graydie, Bradigan, O'Bradigan and many more.